lintool/guide/README.md

-## Writing a research paper with me
+## Writing a Research Paper With Me

 I can't stress this enough.
 Start early.